tenshi13/franz-themes/readme.md

 # Franz Themes
-A script injection for meetfranz.com
+* A script injection for communication aggregator - [meetfranz.com](meetfranz.com)
-Allows custom theme(css) templates for different services
+* Allows custom theme(css) templates for different services

 ## Story
-Been personally using franz for a bit and we use slack extensively in the office thanks to https://github.com/triton-magneto, introduced a slack theme plugin - https://github.com/d-fay/slack-black-theme Citing from this project, we tried to adapt the script injection for franz
+* Been personally using franz for a bit and we use slack extensively in the office
+* thanks to https://github.com/triton-magneto, introduced a slack theme plugin - https://github.com/d-fay/slack-black-theme
+* Citing from this project, we tried to adapt the script injection for franz

 # TODO
 * support is currently for mac and slack only